 Castle admission: $6 for kids 6-12; $9.50 for kids 13-17; $11.50 for 18-59; $9.50 for 60+

-Pier 4 park: free
+Pier 4 park: Free

 Pirate Ship, Picnic and Hamilton Water Falls

-We first mentioned La Grande Hermoine in our Day Trips to Culture Spots post last year, and if you haven’t been, you should really go and marvel at this long abandoned beauty of Lake Ontario.
+We first mentioned La Grande Hermoine in our Day Trips to Culture Spots post last year, and if you haven’t been, you should really go and marvel at this long-abandoned beauty of Lake Ontario.
 The ship’s history makes for an interesting story, but having the kids come up with their own version of how the craft became shipwrecked in the Jordan Harbour is even more fun.
 After, why not picnic at a nearby waterfall?
 We pack a lunch and soft blanket and set up a spot (within sight of the waterfall when possible) to snack.
-Afterward, we dip our toes into the cool, free-flowing water.
+Afterwards, we dip our toes into the cool, free-flowing water.
 Our family favourite is Albion Falls in Hamilton.

 Geocaching in Mississauga

-Geocaching is a recent favourite of ours, and we still consider ourselves newbies at it, but that hasn’t stopped us one bit.
+Geocaching is a favourite of ours, and we still consider ourselves newbies at it, but that hasn’t stopped us one bit.
 I love that we’re outside, working as a team, and being active, and my kids love seeing what ‘treasure’ the next cache will hold, and selecting which memento from our collection we’ll leave behind.
 A friend and geocaching pro recommend Erindale Park (near the U.T.M. campus) The park has quite a few caches within close proximity to each other, which makes it great for young kids who may lose interest easily.